Three Mornings on Dorp Street: A Slow Love Letter to Stellenbosch

 The Winelands aren't just wine.
 The food scene has exploded.

 Babylonstoren in Paarl — 3.5 hectares of edible gardens (entry R20), farm-to-table restaurant Babel (mains R180-280).
-I ate a slow-roasted heritage tomato dish that was so simple and so perfect that I wrote down the description on a napkin.
+The slow-roasted heritage tomato dish is so simple and so perfect it's worth writing the description down on a napkin.

 Fairview — also in Paarl — is famous for the goat tower (goats climbing a spiral ramp) and wine-and-cheese pairings (R100).
-Their cheeses are made on-site from their own goats.
-The aged goat Gouda is world-class, and I say this as someone who's eaten cheese in France, Italy, and the Netherlands.
+The cheeses are made on-site from their own goats.
+The aged goat Gouda is world-class, and that holds up even against the cheese counters of France, Italy, and the Netherlands.

 Spice Route in Paarl combines wine, craft beer (CBC Brewery), artisan chocolate (De Villiers), and charcuterie on a single estate.
 It's a grazing afternoon.

 And then there's The Tasting Room at Le Quartier Francais in Franschhoek — ranked among Africa's best restaurants.
 R1,200+ per person for a multi-course tasting menu.
-I didn't eat there.
-I looked at the menu in the window and felt my wallet wince.
-Next time.
+Even just reading the menu in the window makes the wallet wince.
+Save it for next time.

 The Third Morning